 This involves guidelines similar to a 401k Plan – If your plan allows such a transfer, we can accept it.

 The equivalent account types are a Traditional IRA or a SEP IRA, which may be converted into a ROTH IRA.
 However, the account holder is responsible for paying applicable taxes and penalties on the conversion amount.

 My current custodian said my account is self directed.
 Do I still need to transfer it to Preferred Trust?

 Accounts can be considered ‘self directed’ if owners can make online trades (buy/sell assets held within the account).
 Truly self directed accounts can hold real estate and other non-traditional assets.

 The following contribution limits apply for 2015 and 2016:

 Traditional IRA – $5,500.00

 **The above limits can be split between a Traditional IRA and a Roth IRA, but the combined limit is $5,500.00.

-SEP IRA – The annual contributions you make to each employee’s SEP IRA cannot exceed the lesser of 25% of compensation or $52,000 for 2016.
+SEP IRA – The annual contributions you make to each employee’s SEP IRA cannot exceed the lesser of 25% of compensation or $54,000 for 2017 and 2018.